6 Reasons to Choose Herman, Herman & Katz

 Dealing with the aftermath of a tragic accident can be overwhelming.
 Many families with seriously injured loved ones must tap into savings and retirement accounts to pay for necessary medical care.
 A family’s income may be drastically reduced if a father or mother is unable to work as a result of an injury or death.
 The financial and emotional strain imposed upon a family can be unbearable.

-The skilled Louisiana personal injury lawyers at Herman Herman & Katz, LLC (HHK) is committed to fighting for families devastated by a personal injury caused by the negligence of others.
+The skilled Louisiana personal injury attorneys at Herman Herman & Katz, L.L.C.
+(HHK) are committed to fighting for families devastated by a personal injury caused by the negligence of others.

 Negotiation vs. Litigation